7 Huge, Yet Common SEO Mistakes

 Everyone likes to know what's in a photo, even if they can't see it.
 Many people do not have the time to input alt tags for every single little icon or part of the design.
 It isn't really necessary to have alt tags on ALL images, just the important ones.
 The alt tag argument is becoming more and more controversial, but it doesn't hurt to add them and personally, I've noticed a difference since adding them.

 Have you made any of these SEO mistakes?See results without voting

 Everything on your site is HTML.
 You love HTML and can't get enough of it.

 If your site design is in HTML, you're committing a cardinal development sin.
 What year is this - 1997?
 Site design should be written in CSS.
 Why is this a problem?
 Search engines can have difficulty differentiating what is design and what is content if your site is written strictly in HTML.

-Another difficulty faced by those whose sites aren't in CSS is painstaking process of making changes to a layout.
+Another difficulty faced by those whose sites don't utilize CSS is the painstaking process of making changes to a layout.

 Mistake #6 No Backlinks

 A site's on-page SEO really helps, but off-page SEO is what's going to bring it to the top.
-Web sites need back links.
-In fact, the most important part of SEO is back links.
+Websites need back links.
+In fact, the most important part of SEO backlinks.
 It's important to also put your keywords in your backlinks.
 It's important for backlinks to be natural... or at least appear natural, so webmasters must take care in not creating too many backlinks right away.